AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 input of special characters such as `/` or `-`.
 As this may be of some inconvenience to tutors when adding students, the planned enhancement would hence be to relax the name validation by modifying EduBook to allow a limited set of safe special characters when entering names.
 This allows flexibility and reduces inconveniences for users.

+2. **Allowing class names to use special prefixes**.
+Currently, using "Class n/2" as class name will result in unexpected behaviour as "n/" is a special prefix used for NAME.
+As this may cause some inconvenience to tutor whose class is "Class n/2", the planned enhancement would be to differentiate when special prefixes are used for class names and when they are used to represent their own parameters.
+This allows for more flexibility in class naming.